kimyunoo/4782_final/README.md

 -----------------------------------------------------------------------------------------------------

 1) Clone the repository to your local machine
-2) Navigate into the correct folder where the respository is stored
+2) Navigate into the correct folder where the repository is stored
 3) If necessary, install required dependencies:
     ```
     pip install torch torchvision pyyaml huggingface_hub tqdm safetensors fsspec filelock packaging requests typing_extensions networkx jinja2